brainwhocodes/lyra-music/docs/phase-4-display-playback.md

     *   Allow filtering by `albumId` and/or `artistId`.
     *   Include artist name, album title, duration, track number.
 *   [ ] Consider pagination/sorting for all list endpoints if data grows large.
-*   [ ] `GET /api/tracks/{trackId}/stream`: An endpoint to stream the actual audio file (may require careful handling of range requests and content types).
-    *   *Alternative*: Directly serve files from the filesystem if paths are accessible/safe, but an endpoint offers more control.

 ### UI Components & Pages